svewap/nnrestapi/Documentation/Requests/Requests/30_Variables.rst

 This section gives you an overview of common variables you might want to access while evaluating the request and composing the response.

-All of the following examples are placed inside of you endpoints' method.
+All the following examples are placed inside your endpoints' method.

 Request arguments
 ~~~~~~~~~~~~